Best Homeschool Withdrawal Approach for RCMP and Government Workers Posted to Nunavut

 The community school system in Nunavut faces challenges that southern-posted families rarely anticipate:

-• Teacher vacancy rates exceeding 40% in many communities, with rotating substitutes providing little instructional continuity
+- Teacher vacancy rates exceeding 40% at some schools, including Tuugaalik High School in Naujaat and Inuglak School in Whale Cove, with rotating substitutes providing little instructional continuity

-• Territory-wide attendance rates averaging 69%, creating classrooms where instructional pacing is governed by chronic absenteeism rather than curriculum
+- Territory-wide attendance rates averaging 69%, creating classrooms where inconsistent attendance can complicate instructional pacing

 For a family on a two-to-five-year posting who plans to return south, these issues directly threaten their child's ability to transition back into a competitive provincial school system.